ferdyhape/Py-Simple-Tools-Merged/README.md

-# PY Simple Tools - Merge
+# PY Simple Tools - Merged

 ## Description

-The **PY Simple Tools - Merge** project simplifies daily workflows by turning complex tasks into easy, manageable steps.
+The **PY Simple Tools - Merged** project simplifies daily workflows by turning complex tasks into easy, manageable steps.
 As an _open-source_ project, it welcomes contributions from developers.
 If you'd like to help improve the project and make daily tasks easier, we invite you to contribute your skills and ideas.

 ## Features